LightArrowsEXE/moon_blog/_posts/2019-09-12-generalists-and-specialists-in-FGO.md

 **Generalists** are units that are applicable in most situations.
 They are useful in practically any situation, and thus will always have a place in team composition.
 For all intents and purposes, they fill the role of the jack of all trades, masters of none.

 **Specialists** are far more specific.
 They have roles that are very specifically designed around performing one task very well.
-This makes them very strong when the situations align perfectly, and thus are a bit more gimmicky than the generalists.
+This makes them very strong when the stars align perfectly, but outside of that they get outclassed by many other options.
+Thus, they are a bit more gimmicky than the generalists.

 Now, let’s relate this to Fate/Grand Order and figure out how this plays into picking your Servants.